mrclean71774/csgrs/README.md

 The csg library was started because I like programmatic CAD, having used [OpenSCAD](openscad.org) for several years, but not liking the language that much.

-I started with a port of [pycsg](https://github.com/timknip/pycsg) and the algorithm works but does not always produce watertight meshes.
-In fact the stl files produced, while still looking ok, are not watertight for all but the simplest meshes.
+This is a port of [pycsg](https://github.com/timknip/pycsg) and the algorithm works but does not always produce watertight meshes.
+It appears to be a problem when the inputs to the boolean operations have parts that are coplanar.

 ---